Making a Will in Mississippi

 Do I Need a Lawyer to Make a Will in Mississippi?

 No. You can make your own will in Mississippi, using Nolo's Quicken WillMaker & Trust.
 However, you may want to consult a lawyer in some situations.
-For example, if you think that your will might be contested or if you want to disinherit your spouse, you should talk with an attorney.
-Nolo's will-making products tell you when it's wise to seek a lawyer's advice.
+For example, if you think that your will might be contested or you have especially complicated goals, you should talk with an attorney.
+See Do I Need an Attorney to Make My Estate Plan?

 What Are the Requirements for Making a Will in Mississippi?